Giant Domain Walls and Intrinsic Heterogeneity in 214 Cuprate Superconductors

-To directly resolve this complex microstructure, we used scanning three-dimensional X-ray diffraction \cite{poulsen_applications_1997, wright_new_2020}, allowing spatially resolved characterisation of LTO- and LTT-like structural domains in the bulk from 300 to 100 K. This method contrasts techniques like transmission electron microscopy (TEM), which typically only provide surface-sensitive information, as it instead offers a cross section through the bulk.
+To directly resolve this complex microstructure, we used scanning three-dimensional X-ray diffraction \cite{poulsen_applications_1997, wright_new_2020} at ID11 at the ESRF \cite{ESRF_data}, allowing spatially resolved characterisation of LTO- and LTT-like structural domains in the bulk from 300 to 100 K. This method contrasts techniques like transmission electron microscopy (TEM), which typically only provide surface-sensitive information, as it instead offers a cross section through the bulk.
+Similarly to conventional single crystal X-ray diffraction, the full diffraction signal is collected.
+This contrasts with many alternative X-ray and electron imaging techniques that measure from only specific reflections.
+In the resulting dataset, the position of each reflection is characterised by its scattering angle (2$\theta$) and azimuthal angle ($\eta$), which is then related to its spatial origin within the sample through the rotation angle ($\omega$) and sample translation ($y$).
+The additional measurement of the sample translation distinguishes 3DXRD from conventional single crystal diffraction, where only angular dimensions are recorded.
 Using the full diffraction signal indexed on a 5.35~$\times$~5.35~$\times$~13.2 \AA~unit cell, the shape of the slice through the crystal can be tomographically reconstructed (Fig.~\ref{1}b).
 A more insightful view of the underlying twin domain structure emerges by performing the reconstruction using only a subset of reflections.
 The two orthorhombic twin domains, related by a fourfold rotation about the $c$-axis, have different systematic absence conditions relative to the lattice used to index all observed reflections.
 They correspond to either an $A$- or $B$-centred lattice, characterised by general reflection conditions $k + l =$ even or $h + l =$ even, respectively.
 This distinction arises from the orientation of the octahedral tilting, as illustrated in Fig~{1}c.
+Reflections where $h,k,l =$ even are excluded in filtering.
 This clearly resolves a micron-scale domain structure composed of interlocking $A$- or $B$-centred regions, orientated parallel to [001] and perpendicular to [110] and [1$\bar1$0], likely forming continuous sheets in the out-of-plane direction.
 The [001] direction is approximately 2$^\circ$ out of the plane of the image which may account for the triangular shape of the domains if the sheets are not of a constant thickness throughout the crystal.